ithinkihaveacat/node-hydra/README.md

 direction), though the client can respond out of order (messages have an id).

-It has only been tested in Chrome!
-The WebSocket library is supposed to fallback to Flash for browsers without native support for WebSockets, but this doesn't seem to work correctly.
+This has been tested in Chrome and Firefox on OS X.  Chrome supports websockets natively; Firefox requires a Flash "shim".

 ## Installation